What to do, hear, see | June 7-13

 - Thru June 25.
 “Color + Rhythm,” paintings by Cedric Michael Cox

 Highlights from this major exhibit housed in the Denver Art Museum include portraits, landscapes and equestrian art covering six centuries of paintings by Anthony van Dyck, Benjamin West, Thomas Gainsborough, John Constable, and John Singer Sargent, among others.
 A “who’s who” of British art.
-While you’re there, for the next three weeks, also check out the vivid, geometric abstracts by Cincinnatian Cedric Michael Cox, “Color + Rhythm,” a dynamic change of pace.
+While you’re there, for the next three weeks, also check out the vivid, geometric abstracts by Cincinnatian Cedric Michael Cox, “Color + Rhythm, a dynamic change of pace.

 Thunder-Sky, Inc. | 4573 Hamilton Ave., Northside.
 513-426-0477